BarisAlbayrakIEEE/StructuralAnalysis/README.md

 FastApi would create a bridge with the frontend.

 There is one last point under this heading.
-The LC and SC data multiplies in case of the SAA application as on a SC a load data is defined for each LC.
+The LC and SC data multiplies in case of the SAA application as on a SC a load data (i.e. the SCL) is defined for each LC.
 Hence, considering that M is the number of SCs and N is the number of LCs:
-- The number of SC load data = M * N
+- The number of SCLs = M * N
 - The number of SARs = M * N

 The loads and SARs dominate the SAA in terms of the memory which may cause memory problems.
-Hence, **the SC load data and the SARs shall be stored in the MySQL DB.**
+Hence, **the SCLs and the SARs shall be stored in the MySQL DB.**

 Lets review the requirements listed at the beginning after the 2nd overview:
 - [An overview of the problem](#sec31) yields to the following requirements: